arajala/SWGCA-Release/README.md

 ## Current Version

-The current version is Alpha Build V2.0.
-This is the second published version and supports 'offline' log analysis only.
-As an Alpha Build, it likely has numerous bugs and is not intended for public use.
+The current version is Beta Build V1.0.
+This is the third published version and supports 'offline' log analysis, as well as a minimal, first version of 'realtime' log analysis where SWGCA can sit on top of the SWG window and show updates on the fly.
+As a Beta Build, it likely has undiscovered bugs and is not intended for widespread public use.
 If you've come across it, you're welcome to try it, but please don't judge my unfinished hacking.

 ## How To Use